 Board the Polar Pioneer around mid-afternoon in Oban.
-After settling in set sail in the evening for your upcoming European Arctic cruise.
+After settling in, set sail in the evening for your expedition cruise of the European Arctic.

 Overnight travel to Iona, the birthplace of Christianity in Britain and a burial ground of early Scottish kings.
 At Staffa, visit Fingal’s Cave, set amidst spectacular basalt columns, and learn why it inspired Mendelssohn’s Hebrides Overture.
 In the Cuillin Hills, spiritual heart of Skye, follow a lonely track to Rubh’an Dunain, an ancient passage grave with a nearby Iron Age fort and stonelined canal, possibly built by Vikings.
 If conditions allow, take longer walks into the hills.
 Canna offers golden and sea eagles, basking sharks, dolphins, gray seals, and puffins.

 Island hopping north and east, aim to visit tiny specks of land that bear the brunt of ferocious Atlantic storms.
 If weather and seas permit, hope to land on Hirta, in remote St Kilda, home to Europe’s most important seabird colony and Britain’s highest sea stacks.
 Learn of the incredible islanders, who survived here for nearly 5000 years, and their heroic courtship rituals.
 The settlement’s last 36 residents were evacuated to the Scottish mainland in 1930, when the Scottish Office ceased to subsidize the community.
 The islanders had eaten seabird eggs, dried gannets and fulmars for winter food, and used their feathers, oil, bones and skins for fuel, tools and shoes.
 St Kilda is home to Britain’s largest colonies of gannets, fulmars, and puffins and remains home to Soay sheep, perhaps brought here by Stone Age man over 5000 years ago.